IJEE Publication Ethics

 Self-plagiarism, as a related issue, is the word for word or almost word for word reproduction of portions of one's own copyrighted work without proper citation of the original material.
 Self-plagiarism does not apply to publications based on the author's own previously copyrighted work (for example from conference proceedings) where proper reference was given for the original text.

 Iranica journal of energy & environment editorial board will place any plagiarism-related investigation at high priority and will take appropriate action as needed.
+The journal use software to check plagiarism (uncredited reuse of content or ideas created by another author) with PlagScan software.

 All authors are requested to disclose any actual or potential conflict of interest such as any financial, personal or other relationships with other people or organizations concerning the submitted work that could inappropriately influence, or be perceived to influence, their work.